Jasonchan35/ax_project_gen/doc/Why_Not_CMake.md

 And here are some examples I had problem with CMake
 ## Just specify files for project
-of cause you can specify every single cpp file one by one but for daily work, I probably just want to put all .cpp file in a folder and compile so in cmake I have to this:
+of course you can specify every single cpp file one by one but for daily work, I probably just want to put all .cpp file in a folder and compile so in cmake I have to this:
 ```